kais7sys/kais7sys/README.md

 ### 💡 Hardworking, Disciplined, and Passionate for AI

 I'm an aspiring developer driven by a strong commitment to learning and building in **Artificial Intelligence, Coding, and AI Automation**.
-My goal is to build intelligent systems and streamline complex processes with Python.

 ---